Pastel Paradise: How Miami Vice Influenced 1980s Fashion

 Continued Legacy

 The influence of "Miami Vice" on fashion persists, as the show's sartorial choices continue to be a source of inspiration for modern designers.
 The pastel palette and sleek tailoring remain a reference point for contemporary fashion.
+The impact of "Miami Vice" on fashion, particularly the introduction of pastel shades and sleek, tailored aesthetics, was a defining characteristic of the 1980s.

 Written by Jennifer Jordan